50Plus

-The party first participated in the 2011 provincial elections, in which it won nine seats.
-It currently holds sixteen seats in the provincial councils and two seats in the Senate.
-On 6 May 2021, Liane den Haan, the party's leader and sole representative in the House of Representatives, left 50PLUS following an internal dispute.
+The party first participated in the 2011 provincial elections, in which it won 9 provincial council seats, allowing it to be represented in the Senate by Nagel.
+Under lead candidate Henk Krol, the party entered the House of Representatives for the first time at the 2012 general election.
+On 6 May 2021, party leader Liane den Haan, its sole member in the House of Representatives, left to sit as an Independent following an internal dispute.